 If that was all I had to go on, this would be a very short topic, however Great Aunt Margaret wrote a number of letters home, and collected some mementos, which I will scan and post, updating this post as I do so.
+She travelled to places most British women of her era would not see, and met interesting people.

 The letters to her were sent in envelopes made from newspapers by disabled soldiers.